 To apply, applications can be sent via email and should include the following:

-SELF-TAPE AUDITIONS: To apply you must submit a recent self-tape duologue from a Film or TV series.
+Applicants should submit a Self-tape.
+The scene should be a duologue from a Film or TV series.
 Scene should be around 2 – 3 mins long.
 Applications will be assessed on performance and not production value, but it is important that we can see and hear you clearly.
-Check out these guidelines on Self Taping.
-It is probably best to avoid doing scenes from the following films as they have been done to death.
-CLOSER, SILVER LININGS PLAYBOOK, IN BRUGES, GIRL INTERRUPTED, CALVARY, GOOD WILL HUNTING, LADYBIRD, LITTLE WOMEN, GIRLS.
+Check out these guidelines on Self Taping in your own voice/accent.

 Yes.
 The fee is to be paid in 4 installments over the course of the academic year.
 Exact payment dates TBC.
 A deposit of €750 is to be paid after offers go out to secure your place.